-A trained health care provider is onsite daily.
+A trained healthcare provider is onsite daily.
 Dispensing of prescribed medications, basic first aid, and health monitoring are provided while at camp.
-Families will be notified if your camper vomits, has a persistent condition (i.e. headache, nosebleed, fever, homesickness), or needs to be taken to the doctor or emergency room (Blount Memorial Hospital, Maryville, TN).
+Families will be notified if your camper vomits, has a persistent condition (i.e. headache, nosebleed, fever, separation anxiety), or needs to be taken to the doctor or emergency room (Blount Memorial Hospital, Maryville, TN).